 Stax’s biggest asset was raspy-voiced singer Otis Redding, who first hit the charts in 1963 with These Arms of Mine.

-Following the tragic early demise of Otis Redding in 1967, Stax severed ties with Atlantic and became an independent label guided by the redoubtable Al Bell, a producer, writer and natural record man with a good nose for what his public wanted in a time of flux as the 70s dawned.
+Following the tragic early demise of Otis Redding in 1967, Stax severed ties with Atlantic (which, through a contractual loophole, took all of Stax’s back catalogue) and became an independent label guided by the redoubtable Al Bell, a producer, writer and natural record man with a good nose for what his public wanted in a time of flux as the 70s dawned.

 With Isaac Hayes leading the charge, the label – previously famous for its punchy 45s – began to explore the album format.